Ho West District

 Ho West District is one of the eighteen districts in Volta Region, Ghana.
-Originally it was formerly part of the then-larger Ho District on 10 March 1989, until the western part was split off to create Ho West District on 28 June 2012; thus the remaining part was elevated to municipal district assembly status on that same year to become Ho Municipal District.
+It was formerly part of the then-larger Ho District, created on 10th March,1989.
+The Ho West District was created on the 28th of June 2012 when the western part of the Ho District was split off; thus the remaining part was elevated to municipal district assembly status, in that same year to become Ho Municipal District.
 The district assembly is located in the central part of Volta Region and has Dzolokpuita as its capital town.